-To understand how to play roulette, like all gambling games, roulette is all about odds.
+To understand how to play roulette, like all gambling games, is all about odds.
 To get the most out of your roulette play it is critical to know how often you can expect to win and how much of an advantage you need to overcome.

-At the most basic level, we can talk about roulette odds in terms of the house edge: the advantage the casino holds over the player.
-In American roulette, the house edge on virtually all bets is 5.26% (or 2/38), while in European roulette, the edge for the casino is 2.70% (1/37).
-Essentially, you can figure out the edge by dividing the number of zeroes on the wheel by the total number of pockets — at least for standard roulette games that pay out at odds that would be fair if the wheel only contained the 36 numbers without zeroes.
+At the most basic level, we talk about roulette odds in terms of the house edge – the advantage the casino holds over the player.
+In American roulette the house edge on virtually all bets is 5.26% (or 2/38), while in European roulette, the edge for the casino is 2.70% (1/37).
+Essentially, you can figure out the edge by dividing the number of zeroes on the wheel by the total number of pockets.
+That is true at least for standard roulette games that pay out at odds that would be fair if the wheel only contained the 36 numbers without zeroes.

 However, these are only the most basic of roulette odds.
 Looking deeper into the odds is a good way to get a better understanding of how to play roulette and what’s actually going on in this game.

 Roulette Payouts and Odds

-Let’s take a look at how likely you are to win various bets in roulette, and why the odds ultimately result in the same house edge for nearly ever bet on the table.
-For the purposes of these examples, we’ll be using American roulette, though the same calculations can easily be done for European roulette as well.
+Let’s look at how likely you are to win various bets in roulette and why the odds ultimately result in the same house edge for nearly every bet on the table.
+For the purposes of these examples we’ll be using American roulette, though the same calculations can easily be done for European roulette as well.

-For an even money bet — let’s say red/black — players can win if the ball stops on any of the 18 pockets that share that color.
-That makes your chances of winning 18/38 — or approximately 47.37%.
-Calculating the house edge for a bet that pays out even money is simple; 47.37% of the time you gain a bet, and 52.63% of the time, you lose a bet, making the calculation:
+For an even money bet – let’s say red/black – players win if the ball stops on any of the 18 pockets that share that color.
+That makes your chances of winning 18/38, or approximately 47.37%.
+Calculating the house edge for a bet that pays out even money is simple – 47.37% of the time you gain a bet and 52.63% of the time you lose a bet.

 .4737 – .5263 = -.0526 (or 5.26%)